About the Content Filtering Rule Editor

 Rules are evaluated in order.
 If a rule matches, no other subsequent rules are checked.

 Group A Rules

 As the service executes the rules in this group first, the only conditions available are those that test the request and the only actions are those that can be enforced on the request.
 The rules in Group A cannot depend on the content returned from the web destination.
 This is because for this group of rules the WSS must check the policy before the request reaches the content server.

 If traffic matches a Group A rule, the request never reaches the server.
 Keep this in mind as you develop policy.
 For example, you might prefer to put rules in Group A when possible for security reasons.

 Group B Rules

-If no rule in Group A triggers a policy action, the Web Security Service checks rules in Group B. As such, while Group A cannot depend on returned content, Group B might.
+If no rule in Group A triggers a policy action, the WSS checks rules in Group B. As such, while Group A cannot depend on returned content, Group B might.
 Rules in Group B can execute on traffic before it reaches the web destination, such as a blocked IP address or content filter category.
 However, if any rules contain actions that must execute on returned content, they are placed in Group B. This includes actions such as policy based on file type, an Allow verdict with web use coaching, and Block verdicts with password override.